-- regular contact through a home-school book or by e-mail to keep you informed of things that are going well or particular successes - more regular meetings to update you on your child's progress and whether the support is working - · clear information about the impact of any interventions - guidance for you to support your child's learning at home.
+- more regular meetings to update you on your child's progress and whether the support is working - clear information about the impact of any interventions - guidance for you to support your child's learning at home.

 4. What arrangements do you have in place in your school to consult with young people with SEN and how do you involve them in their education?